creamcropdev/creamcrop/docs/guide.md

 Fetch a feed.

 Positionals:
-  url  The url of the feed to fetch.                                    [string]
+  url  The url of the feed to fetch, or if fetching a git repo, Owner/Repo/Type,
+       where `type` is `releases`, `tags`, or `commits`.                [string]

 Options:
       --help     Show help                                             [boolean]
       --version  Show version number                                   [boolean] -t, --type     The type of feed.
-Accepted values are "json", "rss", or "none" for creamcrop to automatically find the type.
+Accepted values are "json", "rss", "git", or "none" for creamcrop to automatically find the type.
                                                       [string] [default: "none"]
 ```
 Example: